 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are the signs of a corrupt user profile in Windows 10?
+What is a user profile in Windows 10?

 Open an interactive chat with Bash